 This amino acid is known for boosting serotonin production.
 Serotonin is important for sleep, mood and appetite control and supplementing serotonin levels has been seen as beneficial for numerous areas of health including those diagnosed with ADHD.

 Plus, since ADHD can have co-morbid disorders such as mood disorders and depression, using 5-HTP in some studies has proven to be beneficial.

 Ginseng boasts a reputation for stimulating brain function and the red variety also holds some potential to calm ADHD symptoms.
 The two popular varieties are American ginseng and Asian ginseng.
 Both types vary in their concentration of active ingredients and effects on the body.
 Of the two, the former works as a relaxing agent while the latter yields an invigorating effect.

 Our concern here today is with American ginseng with its calming effect.
 One study working with 18 children diagnosed with the condition administered 1,000 mg to participants for 8 weeks.
 Findings showed improvements in personality, anxiety and social functioning.

-Like many other nootropics, Gingko Biloba has also enjoyed a long history of improving memory and increasing mental alertness.
-Regarding ADHD, research presents promising results where gingko improved ADHD symptoms for children taking supplementation for 3 to 5 weeks.
+Like many other nootropics, Ginkgo Biloba has also enjoyed a long history of improving memory and increasing mental alertness.
+Regarding ADHD, research presents promising results where Ginkgo Biloba improves ADHD symptoms for children taking supplementation for 3 to 5 weeks.

-Another similar study worked with ADD adults and showed that during treatment, the participants showed improvement in hyperactivity, inattention and immaturity factors.
-Both studies indicate that Gingko Biloba may be helpful treatment of ADD with minimal side effects.
+Another similar study worked with ADD adults and showed that during treatment, the participants showed improvement in hyperactivity, attention problems, and immaturity factors.
+Both studies indicate that Ginkgo Biloba may be a helpful treatment of ADD with minimal side effects.